grapeot/blog/content/the-willpower-instinct.md

 Generally I feel this book is a good read.
 There are quite some insights, which I never thought about before.
-There are also a lof of things I only had a rough feeling about, and then see formal studies in the book.
+There are also a lot of things I only had a rough feeling about, and then see formal studies in the book.